wshinevar/WISTFUL/README.md

 ## WISTFUL_speeds_moduli_clean.mat
 This file contains the parsed anharmonic shear and bulk modulus (in Pa) as well as the Vp and Vs (in km/s) for each rock in the database over the pressure and temperature range.
 Pressure is in units of bars and temperature is in K.
 ## WISTFUL_compositions_clean.mat
-This file contains the oxide composition for each rock in the database in wt. % along with calculated XMg.
+This file contains the oxide composition for each rock in the database in wt. % along with calculated XMg and location data when available.
 ## WISTFUL_rockType.mat
 This file contains the analyzed rocktype of all samples at 800C and 2 GPa. isPeridotite is a logical stating whether the rock is a peridotite. isPyroxenite is a logical saying whether the rock is a pyroxenite. rocktype the rocktype number for each sample as follows: